Cold air and icy conditions took over North Texas roadways Sunday.

 Ryan Lafontaine from the Texas Department of Transportation said they are watching street conditions and have 300 sand trucks on standby.
-Helpful diving precaution tips can be found on their website.

 The North Texas Tollway Authority is using Melt Down 20 on bridges and overpasses where there are slick spots, according to NTTA spokesman Michael Rey.
 More than two doezn trucks are on standby to dispatch to problem areas and the NTTA said it is doing full treatment of the Lake Lewisville toll bridge with MD-20 as well.

 The Dallas Police Department reported officers responded to more than 100 injury wrecks and more than 70 minor wrecks.
 The Fort Worth Police Department said it had worked 92 crashes, but didn't offer any other specifics.